orajabi/ACT5-Dataset/README.md

 The dataset consists of a collection of data files used in the experiments conducted for the research paper.
 It encompasses various datasets, input configurations, and experimental results that were utilized to analyze and validate the research findings.

 ## Experiments and Files
-Experiments are broken down to various section, with each section regarding on aspect of capabilities of ACT5.
+Experiments are broken down to various section, with each section regarding on aspect of capabilities of ACT 5.
-These aspects include the ability of ACT5 to detect small changes in the conductivity of the medium, ability of ACT5 to take EIT images in various frequencies, ability of ACT5 to apply any given current patterns, and human data collected by the ACT5 system.
+These aspects include the ability of ACT 5 to detect small changes in the conductivity of the medium, ability of ACT 5 to take EIT images in various frequencies, ability of ACT 5 to apply any given current patterns, and human data collected by the ACT 5 system.

-### ACT5 Distinguishability Experiments
+### ACT 5 Distinguishability Experiments
 Folder: `Distinguishability/`

 In this set of experiments, a small target is inserted (or removed) from the center of the tank filled with saline as shown in `Distinguishability/Tragets_Tank_Middle.jpg`.
 The tank has a diameter of